 In all honesty, I was totally ignorant of this device until today.
-If you’re looking for a premium Samsung device with a flat screen, well, you got it.
+If you’re looking for a mid range Samsung device that feels premium with a flat screen, well, you got it.

 With the Samsung Galaxy Note 10 Lite, expect a really tall display.
 A 6.7-inch screen to be exact.